Policy relating to funding the salaries of investigators

 - Specific cases relating to strategic priority areas for Cancer Research UK.

-The policy is effective from May 2016.
-The policy will be reviewed every two years and any changes will be approved by the Research Funding Operations Board.
+- The policy is effective from September 2023.
+The policy will be reviewed every two years and any changes will be approved by the Grants Management Policy Board.